 Pell Grants provide money to help undergraduates (who have not earned a Bachelor's Degree) pay for their education after high school The Pell Grant Program is the largest of the federal Student Aid Programs.
 Unlike loans, grants do not have to be paid back.
 For many students, these grants provide a "foundation" of financial aid, to which aid from other federal and nonfederal sources may be added.
 The government requires any student applying for any type of financial aid program to complete a FAFSA.
 These forms are available at Hamilton Tech or may be completed online at: https://fafsa.ed.gov/

 Under the Federal Direct Stafford Loan program, students can apply for a loan to help pay the cost of their tuition, books, supplies, fees and living expenses.
 Such loans are available through the Department of Education.
-Students who use the loan program qualify for a "no-interest" provision while they are in school and for the first six months after graduation.
-This loan must be repaid.
+Most students who use the loan program qualify for a "no-interest" provision while they are in college.
+These loans must be repaid.